 Kate Swaffer was diagnosed with young-onset dementia shortly before her 50th birthday.
 A former nurse, chef and health care sales professional, she could have accepted the standard script: leave your job, prepare to die in 9–10 years, and wait for a miracle drug.

-Instead, she became one of the world’s most outspoken advocates for people living with dementia, co-founding Dementia Alliance International, serving on the board of Alzheimer’s Disease International, and delivering the first keynote by a person with dementia at a World Health Organization ministerial conference.
+Instead, she became one of the world’s most outspoken activists for people living with dementia, co-founding Dementia Alliance International, serving on the board of Alzheimer’s Disease International, and delivering the first keynote by a person with dementia at a World Health Organization Ministerial conference.

-Yet after more than a decade inside the system, Swaffer no longer believes in the “cure” narrative.
+Yet after more than a decade inside the system, Swaffer never believed in the “cure” narrative.
 In a recent interview she told me bluntly: “I’ve never had hope for a cure, ever.
-There’s like 150 or 160 different types of causes of dementia.
+What those of us diagnosed need, is adequate post diagnostic care and disability support.
+There’s like 150 or 160 different types or causes of dementia.
 So if you haven’t got the particular Alzheimer’s that they’ve been researching, you’re screwed anyway.”

 Her frustration is not abstract.
-It is rooted in what she has witnessed: tiny, unrepresentative studies hyped by media, research participants gagged by funding agreements, charities addicted to the “suffering narrative”, and pharmaceutical companies that profit from chronic illness rather than cures.
+It is rooted in what she has witnessed: tiny, unrepresentative studies hyped by media, research participants and dementia advocates gagged by agreements not to speak negatively of the charity they advocate, charities addicted to the “suffering narrative”, and pharmaceutical companies that profit from chronic illness rather than cures.

 The result, she says, is a sector that feels like “a gravy train” for insiders while delivering nothing meaningful for the 55–60 million people living with dementia worldwide.